 Calculating the Pension Income Amount

-To calculate how much of the pension income amount you can claim, you will fill out Line 31400, Pension income amount using worksheet.
+To calculate how much of the pension income amount you can claim, you will fill out Line 31400, Pension income amount using a worksheet.
 Then you will enter the amount on line A or $2,000, whichever is less, on line 31400 of your T1 return.

 You may also find the Canada Revenue Agency‘s online Q&A for determining which pension or annuity income qualifies useful.